David231723/Project_2/README.md

 Can we conclude that is is always better to invest in stocks than one of the best indexes like the S&P 500?

 We can't really say this, since we were looking at some of the best companies in the world.
-So what if we take to companies that haven't perfomed that good over time?
-Let's look at two examples?
+What if we take to companies that haven't perfomed that good over time?
+Let's look at two examples:

 1. Let's take a look into Celanese "CE".
-This company is a global chemical and speciality materials company, but is what more improtant for us is that it is a more average company.
+This company is a global chemical and speciality materials company, but is what more improtant for us is that it is a "average" or "normal" company.
 As shown in the graph, we can see that if you invested on this company 5 years ago, you will have nearly non return, while with the S&P 500 you would have get a 40% return in the same period.

 ![This is an image](images/sp_ce.png)